harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% autocrossref %}

 In case of a bug or attack,
-the Bitcoin Foundation provides a
+the Bitcoin Core deverlopers provide a
 [Bitcoin alert service](https://bitcoin.org/en/alerts) with an RSS feed and users of Bitcoin Core can check the error field of the `getinfo` RPC results to get currently active alerts for their specific version of